Last reviewed 1 July 2021

 The Working Time Regulations 1998 set out that all employees and workers are entitled to 5.6 weeks (28 days) of paid annual leave per leave year.
 If an individual works on a part-time basis they are entitled to the appropriate amount of annual leave on a pro rata basis.
 To this end, while businesses reserve the right to refuse leave requests, employers are legally obliged to provide opportunity for staff to take their full leave entitlements.
 Leave years can be set by the company and tend to fall either between April and March or January and December.

-Employers may be concerned over when their staff will be provided the opportunity in which to take their leave in 2020, especially if the leave year does run between January and December.
-After all, many staff may have saved up their leave to use when the situation improves, but with the potential for a winter second wave of coronavirus infections, and still no confirmed vaccine, this situation may simply not arise before next year.
+Employers may be concerned over when their staff will be provided the opportunity in which to take their leave in 2021, especially if the leave year does run between January and December.
+After all, many staff may have saved up their leave to use after all restrictions are due to be lifted on 19 July 2021 or when more options become available for international travel.
 The result may be large numbers of staff wanting to use up leave before the leave year ends — something an employer may not be able to facilitate.

-The law may be able to help in this situation, with the Working Time Regulations 1998 being amended to allow for four weeks of leave to be carried over into the next two leave years where it was not reasonably practicable to take leave as a result of the effects of coronavirus (including on the worker, the employer or the wider economy or society).
+The law may be able to help in this situation, with the Working Time Regulations 1998 being amended to allow for four weeks of leave to be carried over into the next two leave years after the 2020 leave year, where it was not reasonably practicable to take leave as a result of the effects of coronavirus (including on the worker, the employer or the wider economy or society).
 This now means that all statutory minimum annual leave can be carried over, albeit carrying over the 1.6 weeks of additional leave is still subject to agreement by the employer and can only be carried over into the next leave year.
 A relevant agreement must be in place to permit the additional leave to be carried forward.
 While there is no requirement to give notice to a worker that their leave will be carried over, it may be useful to set out, at the appropriate time, how much will be carried over and how.
-Permitting this may help to avoid a “bottleneck” scenario as we approach Christmas.
+Permitting this may help to avoid a “bottleneck” scenario towards the end of the leave year.

 When considering whether it was not reasonably practicable for workers to take leave in the current leave year, Government guidance suggests that employers take account of: